MatthiasKrijgsman/kNearestNeighbor/README.md

-# k-NearestNeighbor
+# k-Nearest Neighbor
-An implementation of k-Nearest Neighbor in Python
+An implementation of the k-Nearest Neighbor algorithm in Python